Great website you have here. It’s very informational and helped me gain a better understanding of diamonds.

 I see.
 Thanks for the insights.
 Between the 2 J colored diamonds, which would you chose and why?

 I would pick the J SI1 as my first choice.
-It is cut more precisely.
-If you look at the Idealscope and Hearts patterning, you’ll see a more symmetrical shape and cut quality on this stone.
+If I’m being super anal, then I would say this is the option that is cut more precisely.
+If you look at the Idealscope and hearts patterning images, you’ll see a more symmetrical shape and better cut quality on this stone.

 The truth is, when you view both of these diamonds with your eyes, you will hardly see any major differences between them in terms of brilliance and sparkle.
 Since the SI1 comes at a better price and has better optical symmetry, I think the choice is pretty straightforward here.